mmaiergerber/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-Michael is a PhD student in the working group Atmospheric Dynamics, supervised by Andreas H. Fink and Michael Riemer (JGU, Mainz).
+I am a PhD student in the working group Atmospheric Dynamics at the Karlsruhe Institute of Technology (KIT), supervised by Andreas H. Fink and Michael Riemer (JGU, Mainz).
 As a member of the Transregional Collaborative Research Center Waves to Weather, I am working in project C3 (”Predictability of tropical and hybrid cyclones over the North Atlantic Ocean”) on the development of statistical-dynamical models for intraseasonal predictions of tropical cyclone activity.
 The aim of this work is to investigate a broad range of meteorologically relevant predictors, and to compare different model types and architectures with respect to their performance and physical interpretability.